-Tc-99 - technetium-99 Volatile Organic Compounds
+Tc-99 - technetium-99

-Paducah Gaseous Diffusion PlantExecutive Summary
+VOCs - Volatile Organic CompoundsPGDP - Paducah Gaseous Diffusion Plant

+DOE - United States Department of Energy

+PCC - Porters Creek Clay

+RGA – Regional Gravel Aquifer

+UCD – Upper Continental Deposits

+UCRS – Upper Continental Recharge System

+bgs – below ground surface

+amsl – above mean sea level

+Executive Summary

 Introduction

 In 1988, radionuclide technetium-99 (Tc-99) and volatile organic compounds (VOCs), including trichloroethene (TCE), were detected in private wells to the north of the Paducah Gaseous Diffusion Plant (PGDP) near Paducah in western Kentucky (KRCEE 2011, 16).
 Since then, other chlorinated ethenes of concern to the environment and human health (i.e., dichloroethenes [DCEs] and vinyl chloride) have been found in groundwater in and around the PGDP.

 In order to successfully remediate the contaminants from the groundwater, the origin, transport and fate of the contaminants must be adequately understood.
 For TCE and other chlorinated ethenes, this would include identifying the biotic (biological) and abiotic (chemical and physical) processes that control their movement in the subsurface and their degradation (fate).
-To achieve these goals, the Kentucky Research Consortium for Energy and Environment (KRCEE) participated in a TCE Fate and Transport study sponsored by US Department of Energy (DOE) with emphasis on the regional gravel aquifer (RGA), which underlies the PGDP and its immediate vicinity.
+To achieve these goals, the Kentucky Research Consortium for Energy and Environment (KRCEE) led in a TCE Fate and Transport study sponsored by US Department of Energy (DOE) with emphasis on the regional gravel aquifer (RGA), which underlies the PGDP and its immediate vicinity.

 As shown in Figure 1, the KRCEE study is divided into four phases.
 Phase 1 consisted of estimating the first-order TCE degradation rate by normalizing the TCE measurements against the conservative species technetium-99 (Tc-99) and chloride.
-The purpose of Phase 2 was to identify subsurface that are involved in the biotic degradation of TCE.
+The purpose of Phase 2 was to identify subsurface microbial processes that are involved in the biotic degradation of TCE.
 Phase 2 activities were based on screening of general sitewide PGDP geochemical conditions including TCE and degradation products.